 It’s easy to find rental companies who will have furniture ready to go for your wedding.
 Brides usually rent tables and chairs to accommodate guests, but they often choose ones made with heavy plastic.

 Instead, you can look for sustainable furniture by checking furniture or rental sites.
 They should have a certified green seal that backs up any green furniture claims.

 Another way to use sustainable furniture in your wedding is in a photo booth.
 Photo booths are a popular way for guests to get their pictures taken and can be modeled to match any theme.

-Many parts of life happen online now, but you may want to go more old school and send out paper invitations.
+Many parts of life happen online now.
+Many brides choose to send bulk invitations by email to keep things simple and fast.
+However, you may want to go more old school and send out paper invitations.
 They can be made to look more beautiful than an e-vite and show a higher level of care.